MoneyTools/MyMoney.Net/docs/Basics/Securities.md

 The **Private**  type allows you to track other kinds of non-publicly traded investments.
 If the [Stock Quote Service](../Accounts/StockQuoteServices.md) doesn't know what it is then you can enter the price details manually.

-The little triangle arrow on the left side expands to show this view where you can enter stock split information.
+The little triangle arrow on the left side expands to show the stock split information.
+You can edit this grid to add any missing stock splits.
 Click the triangle again to hide the stock splits.

 ![](../Images/Securities2.png)